awslabs/visual-asset-management-system/DeveloperGuide.md

 1. `/infra/config/dockerDockerfile-customDependencyBuildConfig` - Docker file for all local packaging environments such as Lambda Layers and/or Custom Resources.
 Add extra lines to end of file.
 2. `/backendPipelines/...` - Docker files for use-case pipeline containers.
 Add extra lines above any package install or downloads.

+When specifying docker image pulls, all docker files should be defined/fixed to the `linux/amd64` platform.
+This alleievates issues with deploying across Windows, Max, and Linux host OS platforms.

 ### CDK Deploy with Custom SSL Cert Proxy

 If you need to deploy VAMS CDK using custom SSL certificates due to internal organization HTTPS proxy requirements, follow the below instructions.